git clone https://github.com/openliberty/guide-cdi-intro.git cd guide-cdi-intro

 Running the tests

-It may take some time before build is complete.
-If the tests pass, you will see a similar output to the following:
+If the tests pass, you see a similar output to the following example:

 To see whether the tests detect a failure, change the